gabriel-alves-p/l-atelier-eden/README.md

 #### Cookies Policy Page

-New page for Cookie Policy instead of alink to the footer section that seems to go nowhere for the user.
+New page for Cookie Policy instead of a link to the footer section that seems to go nowhere for the user.

 ## Testing